DylanGriffith/pentaho-di-cf-buildpack/README.md

 ## How To Use
 See example usage in `example` directory.

-An example directory structure for deploying would like like:
+An example directory structure for deploying would look like:
 ```
 .
 |-- .pentaho-plugins